nativescript-vue/nativescript-vue/CONTRIBUTING.md

 # Project Structure

+- `build`: Directory for the custom tooling for managing and building the project
 - `dist`: Directory for the bundled code
+- `packages`: Directory for tightly related packages
 - `platform/nativescript`: Contains `nativescript` specific platform code
   - `compiler`: This is where template compilation logic will go (vue template -> render function)
   - `renderer`: The renderer that handles rendering vdom into actual elements in {N}
   - `runtime`: {N} specific Vue backend
   - `util`: Utilities
-  - `element-registry.js`: Registry of supported elements
-  - `framework.js`: Entry file for the rollup build
 - `samples`: Sample {N} applications for testing
-- `rollup.config.js`: rollup config for the build

 # Troubleshooting